dazzaji/TheShow/Envelope/SessionFlow.md

-# A New Media Mode for Mass-Scale Individually-Centered
+# Personal Media Trust Networks:
-Models, Mechanisms & Methods for
+## Models, Mechanisms & Methods for Media Markets
+---

 ## The Role and Relationships of Participants